rakshitha31/rakshitha31/README.md

 ## 💁‍♀️:  About me
 - :school: I am a Masters Student majoring in Computer Science at University of Colorado, Boulder
-- 💻: I have experience as a Software Engineer for 2 years
+- 💻 I have worked as a Fullstack Developer for 2 years
-- :technologist: I love using Software as a solution for every problem
-- :student: I’m currently learning: `Linux System Adminsistration` and `Software Engineering`.
+- :student: I’m currently learning: `User Centered Design` and `Software Engineering`.
 - :thinking: I’m currently open for: `Full Time roles from May 2024` , this is [MY RESUME](https://drive.google.com/file/d/1VjekYdz7RRi2BeKXsTDfZ54125PSX9wk/view?usp=drive_link).

 <br>